View of Jaipur, India

 Interesting buildings in Jaipur, India

-One of the things I loved doing in Jaipur was just wandering around and looking at the interesting buildings and decorations – there's so much to see.
+One of the things I loved doing in Jaipur was wandering around and looking at the interesting buildings and decorations – there's so much to see.

 Monkeys, cows, and goats, enjoying the view of Jaipur

-Walking around Jaipur, you'll often be followed by some animals, goats, monkeys, or cows being widely spread throughout the city.
+Walking around Jaipur, you'll often be followed by animals, goats, monkeys, or cows being widely spread throughout the city.

-With its history, forts, temples, and palaces, Jaipur is a must visit city in India.
+With its history, forts, temples, and palaces, Jaipur is a must-visit city in India.

 Planning a trip?
 Go Backpacking recommends: